 Mossy Cave Trail

-This trail technically isn’t in Bryce Canyon Park.
-Its located just off Highway 12, northwest of Tropic.
+Located just off Highway 12, northwest of the town of Tropic.
 Hike up Water Canyon where the stream flows year round.
-1 mile round trip.
+The trail is 1 mile round trip.

 Peekaboo Loop Trail